Bethel Clean Energy Project

 What is the Bethel Clean Energy Project?

-The Bethel Clean Energy Project is a pilot project that aims to make clean energy technologies accessible to Bethel residents.
-We are working directly with residents to research the best options to deploy free or low-cost clean energy home improvements that will save money and improve air quality.
-This pilot project, in partnership with VertueLab and Business Oregon, pinpoints residents directly affected by the pollution from the former J.H.
+The Bethel Clean Energy Project is an innovative pilot program that focuses on making clean energy technologies accessible to Bethel residents.
+Our mission is to collaborate directly with neighborhood residents, to research and identify the best options for implementing free or low-cost clean energy home improvements!
+These improvements will not only save money but also contribute to addressing community concern about our local air, water and soil quality.
+In partnership with VertueLab and Business Oregon, this pilot project specifically addresses the needs of residents directly affected by pollution from the former J.H.
 Baxter site.
-We hope this project will serve as a model for accessible, clean energy projects for communities impacted by industrial pollution.
+Our ultimate goal is to establish a model that makes clean energy more accessible and benefits communities impacted by industrial pollution.

 Project Goal